-EndNote also allows you to download the bibliographic information from the library's online catalog and many library databases using a connection file.
+EndNote also allows you to download the bibliographic information from the NOBLE catalog and many library databases using a connection file.

 Yet another way to get bibliographic information into EndNote is to download the information, and add it to EndNote using an import filter.

 Are there resources to help me learn to use EndNote?